msgip/msgip/README.md

 ## Download

-The latest .jar and also a standalone version of the program can be downloaded through the link: http://integrativebioinformatics.me/msgip/
+The latest executable .jar and also a command-line version of the program can be downloaded through the link: http://integrativebioinformatics.me/msgip/

 ## Usage: